tiennvcs/Newton-Raphson/README.md

 - `n1, n2, n3, n4, n5, n6` are solution we need to found.

 ### Required tasks:
 - Task 1.
-Find the solution of system equations.
+Find the solution of system of equations.
 - Task 2.
 Plot the representtion graph of n1, n2, n3, n4, n6 at the particular T2 value when ER change.
 - Task 3.
 Regression the representation equation of `n1, n2, n3, n4, n6` with predictors are `T2, ER`
 - Task 4.
 Calculate the RMSE (Root mean square error) of regression equations found in task 4.